mahanly89mly-boop/House-Price-Predict/README.md

-# House Price Prediction
+#🏠💵 House Price Prediction

-### !!!This project is not yet completed and is ongoing.!!!

 This project is a machine learning-based house price prediction system built using **NumPy**, **Pandas**, and **Scikit-learn**.
-The model is trained using **Linear Regression** to estimate house prices from CSV dataset files.
+The model is trained using **Linear Regression and Xgboost** to estimate house prices from CSV dataset files.

 ## Project Workflow
 1. **Load Data**